In New York fraud trial, Trump defense goes on offense

 Why does the former president seem so exercised about the New York fraud case?
 As a civil matter, it does not threaten him with prison, as do the election fraud and Mar-a-Lago document cases filed by special counsel Jack Smith, and Fulton County District Attorney Fani Willis’s case charging Mr. Trump and others with conspiring to meddle in the Georgia presidential vote.

 Perhaps it is because the New York case attacks Mr. Trump’s self-image.
-Prosecutors have depicted him not as a savvy, wealth-creating real estate magnate, but a cheater who lies about his net worth.
+Prosecutors have depicted him not as a savvy, wealth-creating real estate magnate, but as a cheater who lies about his net worth.

 Or perhaps it is because of the penalties the fraud case could entail.
-It could end up forcing the Trump Organization to divest itself of many of Mr. Trump’s signature New York buildings, in essence disbanding much of his empire.
+It could end up forcing The Trump Organization to divest itself of many of Mr. Trump’s signature New York buildings, in essence disbanding much of his empire.

 Days before the trial started, Judge Engoron issued a ruling appointing an independent receiver to “dissolve” Mr. Trump’s business entities in the state.
 Such a punishment is not unprecedented under New York law, say some legal experts.
 But it is usually applied to smaller businesses that are defrauding retail customers.